ianmuchina/rangi/README.md

 # rangi

-A simple go app to create a base16 theme from a vscode theme.
+A simple go cli to create a base16 theme from a vscode theme.

-Not Stable yet.
-DO NOT USE

 ## TODO
 - [ ] Make it extensible